nerdfiles/douadevops/ii.md

     3. ◻[G(x) → ~p]
     4. ¬◇[G(x)]

+Consider `p`<sub><code>n</code></sub>:

+    p₁ = All rights are economically realized. p₂ = An autocratic ruler exists.
+    p₃ = Some other force besides G created the law. p₄ = The world's economically free, non-governmental agents produce more moral evil than moral goodness such that their freedom is not worth the cost.
+    p₅ = Every economically free, non-governmental agent always does the morally wrong thing.
+    p₆ = Gratuitous injustice exists.

 How is *contingent a priority* useful to cryptography?
 Saul Kripke's concept of rigid designation plays out wonderfuly to speak to Brian Cantwell Smith's damning effect such that computer science lacks a theory.
 Before we can